Guide Guidelines

 Practical & useful

 By the time a reader has finished an article, they should have learned, built or set up something from start to finish.
 Our guides aim to support readers of any experience, therefore your contributions should fully explore the topic at hand to ensure that the reader becomes knowledgeable and/or has achieved something.
 This means that as a writer, you must cover your topic thoroughly mentioning all details necessary including prerequisites.
-As a writer, you should only send readers to external websites if there is no existing documentation about this on the ZAP Docs or if it is to let the user gather additional details that aren't required for your article but can be beneficial to build up their technical knowledge.
+As a writer, you should only send readers to external websites if there is no existing documentation about this on the ZAP-Docs or if it is to let the user gather additional details that aren't required for your article but can be beneficial to build up their technical knowledge.
 External links should not redirect to competitor documentation.

 Friendly, formal & comprehensive